Mondial: A Sparkling Family Affair

 Mondial moved from the Ritz Carlton “Promenade” in Double Bay to “The Grand Walk” of the iconic Queen Victoria Building in 1993, where this year it celebrates a rare quarter of a century as one of the QVB’s oldest and most august tenants.

-Fred has been joined in the business by his 2 children Michael and Nadia, as well as his cousin Jacob, who emigrated to Australia in 1981.
-Jacob has worked with Fred for over 35 years and learnt everything he knows about the business from Fred and Maria.
+Fred was joined in the business by his 2 children Michael and Nadia, as well as his cousin Jacob, who emigrated to Australia in 1981.
+Jacob worked with Fred for over 35 years and learnt everything he knows about the business from Fred and Maria.
 He co-manages Mondial in the QVB with Michael.
 Michael studied gemmology in residence at the GIA (Gemological Institute of America) and over the past 20 years in the business has made pink and other coloured diamonds his particular field of expertise.
 He has been a past director of the NSW branch of the JAA (jewellers Association of Australia) and is currently chairman of the DGA (Diamond Guild of Australia), a not for profit organisation of diamond jewellery professionals dedicated to promoting and exemplifying benchmarks of quality, expertise and integrity in the jewellery industry.
 Nadia, who inherited her mother’s creativity and flair for design, has established herself as one of Australia’s most awarded and talented jewellery designers.
 She manages the Mondial group’s second store, the eponymously named Mondial by Nadia Neuman in The Strand Arcade.
 Mondial by Nadia celebrated it’s 10th year in 2019 and has a well-established clientele who appreciate Nadia’s bold and innovative creations.

 Mondial, in the QVB, has the largest selection of pink Argyle diamonds in Australia.
 It has exhibited Argyle Pink Diamond Jewellery at Buckingham Palace as part of Queen Elizabeth the second’s Diamond Jubilee, launched Australia’s first range of Indigenous fine jewellery (designed in collaboration with indigenous designer Alison Page) and won “Retailer of the Year” for the whole Ipoh group (encompassing prime CBD retail locations such as the QVB, Strand, Galleries Victoria, Chifley Plaza etc) an unprecedented 3 times.